Hamilton zoning & planning overlays

 Is Hamilton bushfire-prone?

-Little to none of Hamilton is mapped as bushfire-prone (the Newcastle average is 24%).
+Bushfire mapping covers Hamilton and little to none of it is mapped as bushfire-prone (the Newcastle average is 24%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Hamilton?